 Discussion: This factor serves to diminish the load so that the unit is effectively oversized at design conditions.

-Blower-fan savings associated with variable-speed systems (see "Fan and Compressor" control), are larger for oversized units.
+Blower-fan savings associated with variable-speed systems (see "E-Fan and Condenser" feature) are larger for oversized units.

-S/T Ratio: Ratio of sensible to total capacity at ARI test conditions.
+S/T Ratio: Ratio of sensible to total capacity at AHRI test conditions.

-Discussion: The S/T ratio (@ ARI conditions) is used in estimating the sensible capacity of the unit.
-This along with the rated total capacity of the unit are the starting point for calculating sensible capacity and system power draw at conditions other than ARI test conditions.
-See the methods page on sensible capacity and also the page that calculates a table of steady-state system performance values at conditions other than ARI test conditions.
+Discussion: The S/T ratio (@ AHRI conditions) is used in estimating the sensible capacity of the unit.
+This along with the rated total capacity of the unit are the starting point for calculating sensible capacity and system power draw at conditions other than AHRI test conditions.
+See the methods page on sensible capacity and also the page that calculates a table of steady-state system performance values at conditions other than AHRI test conditions.

 Note that resetting the EER automatically changes the default power values for the condenser.

-Note that IEER values are not to be entered here.
+Note that IEER (Integrated Energy Efficiency Ratio) values are not to be entered here.
 IEER values are a demographically and operationally weighted average of a set of four representative part-load EER values.
-An IEER projects a units performance to a national level.
+An IEER projects a unit's performance to a national level.
 These weighted averages are intended to rank units on a national basis.
-While an IEER is very useful in sorting units nationally, they are not intended for evaluating a unit for a particular climate and operation strategy.
-However, the raw EER part-load data that goes into the IEER calculation, can be very useful for characterizing a unit's performance under specific conditions.
+While IEER values are very useful in sorting units nationally, they are not intended for evaluating a unit for a particular climate and operation strategy.
+However, the raw EER part-load data that goes into the IEER calculation can be very useful for characterizing a unit's performance under specific conditions.